Endowment Consulting

 There are broadly three types of endowments

 This is money contributed for a specific amount of time and is not perpetual as other types of endowments.
-It is set up to run through the lifetime of the principal donor typically, and upon his death, funds contributed to the endowment may be used to fund operations.
+It is set up to run through the lifetime of the principal donor.
+Upon his death, funds contributed used to fund operations.

-In this form of an endowment, money is invested perpetually, and only returns from investment can be used by the receiving body to run operations.
-This form of endowment typically has paperwork attesting to the donors’ wish to have the money invested perpetually.
+In this form of an endowment, money invested perpetually.
+And only returns from investment used by the receiving body to run operations.
+This form typically has paperwork attesting to the donors’ wish to have the money invested perpetually.

-This form of endowment comes from the board of directors of the receiving not-for-profit entity when they invest financial gifts into an endowment program.
+This form comes from the board of directors of the receiving not-for-profit entity when they invest financial gifts into an endowment program.

 Taxation

-It is recommended to work with an endowment consultant when planning to invest in helping guide how best to execute a gift to an endowment program.
+Work with an endowment consultant when planning to invest in helping guide how best to execute a gift to an program.
 They can also advise how investing in an endowment program can help limit tax liability.

 https://corporatefinanceinstitute.com/resources/knowledge/other/endowment/